ropensci/GSODR/README.md

 E = 1 report of 12-hour precipitation amount;
 F = Summation of 2 reports of 12-hour precipitation amount;
 G = 1 report of 24-hour precipitation amount;
-H = Station reported '0' as the amount for the day (eg., from 6-hour reports), but also reported at least one occurrence of precipitation in hourly observations--this could indicate a trace occurred, but should be considered as incomplete data for the day;
+H = Station reported '0' as the amount for the day (e.g., from 6-hour reports), but also reported at least one occurrence of precipitation in hourly observations--this could indicate a trace occurred, but should be considered as incomplete data for the day;